The Best Studio Recording Microphones under $1000 – Updated 2018.

 5.AKG PRO AUDIO C414 XLS

 For those who are not thrilled by the previous picks, the AKG C414 will satisfy the most exigent.
 It is such a global active mic that has been released and re-released over the years since 1971.
-Legends like Kurt Cobain have perform with this mic and likely for you is under our budget.
+Legends like Kurt Cobain have performed with this mic and likely for you is under our budget.

 C414 is a condenser multi-pattern microphone with large diaphragm with-which you can switch between 9 directional patterns.
 Cardioid, wide-cardioid, hyper-cardioid, omnidirectional, figure-8 and 4 more intermediate positions.
-There is no doubt that the big brother of C212 is the most versatile microphone that can adopt almost to any situation.
+There is no doubt that the big brother of C212 is the most versatile microphone that can adapt almost to any situation.

 AKG C414 features switchable bass cut filter at 40, 80 and 160Hz to reduce wind noise, subsonic noise or proximity effect.
 In addition 3 attenuation pads for gain staging at 0, -6, -12 and -18dB.
 It also has a dynamic range at 158dB making it great for toms as well.
 The overall sound quality is superb, clear and true, without “warmth” like tube mics.

 Conclusion: AKG C414 is for those who want a skillful workhorse microphone that will handle everything instead of a couple of different mics in their studio.
 The five different pick-up patterns and nine in total make it fun to experiment.
-I highly suggest it if you can afford it, and for extra cover check the superb reviews on amazon store.
+I highly suggest it if you can afford it, and for extra cover check the superb reviews on Amazon store.
 It comes in a package with a carrying case, pop filter, windscreen, and a spider-type shock mount.

 Musicians who use it: Kurt Cobain, Billie Joe Armstrong (Green Day), Ken Andrews, Tycho